This weekend, I was on the BBC1 programme Sunday Morning Live discussing homelessness and begging.

 My views on this issue have been shaped by 20 years of working with homeless people.
 All my experience tells me that handing over cash does not help and often makes the situation worse. (for more see How should we respond to people begging or When helping the homeless doesn’t help).

-In the discussion on Sunday, one of Matt Broomfield’s points is to ask yourself how you would treat someone in your family?
+In the discussion, Matt Broomfield said ‘Ask yourself how you would treat someone in your family?’
 Well, for me this is not a hypothetical question because alongside my professional work, I have also seen the terrible cost of addictions in my family.

 My cousin James